brandonmartinez/raspberry-pi-kubernetes-cluster/README.md

 # Copy the output from the last script, it will be needed for worker nodes
 ```

+Reconnect to the RPi with `ssh pi@X.X.X.X`, replacing with your IP address.

 ### Worker Nodes

 ```sh